Mortgage Income Multiples: Caps, Joint Borrowing and 6x Lending

 Not all lenders offer joint borrower sole proprietor arrangements, and the criteria for who can be a supporting applicant vary.
 Mortgage One can identify which lenders support this structure and assess whether it suits your situation.

-Practical Steps to Maximise What You Can Borrow
+Practical Steps to Improve What You Can Borrow

-Several practical steps can help you access a higher income multiple or improve the total loan a lender will offer.
+Several practical steps can help you access a higher salary multiple or improve the total loan a lender will offer.

 • Increase your deposit.
-A larger mortgage deposit reduces your loan-to-value ratio, which can unlock higher income multiples with certain lenders.
+A larger mortgage deposit reduces your loan-to-value ratio, which can unlock higher salary multiples with certain lenders.
 Many enhanced multiple products require an LTV of 85% or lower.

 • Clear existing debts.
 Outstanding personal loans, car finance and high credit card balances reduce the amount a lender will offer because they affect the affordability assessment.
 Paying these down before applying can materially increase your borrowing capacity.

 • Check whether your profession qualifies for enhanced terms.
-Some lenders offer mortgages for professionals such as doctors, solicitors, chartered accountants and teachers at higher income multiples than their standard range.
+Some lenders offer mortgages for professionals such as doctors, solicitors, chartered accountants and teachers at higher salary multiples than their standard range.

 • Consider a longer mortgage term.
 Extending the term reduces the monthly payment, which can help you pass the lender's affordability stress test even if it does not change the income multiple itself.

 • Use a broker.
 Income multiple policies differ significantly between lenders and change frequently.
-A whole-of-market broker can identify which lenders currently offer the strongest terms for your income profile and present your application in the most favourable light.
+A whole of market broker can identify which lenders currently offer the strongest terms for your income profile and present your application in a clear and structured way.

 Using Mortgage One's mortgage calculators can give you a useful starting estimate, but a personalised assessment will always be more accurate because it takes into account the full picture of your income, commitments and the specific criteria of lenders available to you.

-For expert guidance on how much you could borrow based on your income, call 01202 155992 or contact Mortgage One.
+For specialist guidance on borrowing power based on your salary, deposit and existing commitments, call 01202 155992 or contact Mortgage One.

 The information provided in this article is for general guidance only and does not constitute personal or regulated financial advice.
 If you'd like to understand what these moves could mean for you, speak to Mortgage One.
 We can explain your options and timings based on your specific circumstances.